 The story in this movie involves William Easton (Peter Outerbridge), a health insurance claims officer deemed guilty for using his objective risk analysis formula to approve or deny insurance claims.
 Jigsaw (Tobin Bell) appears only in flashbacks, while his disciple Det.
 Mark Hoffman (Costas Mandylor) eludes the police as he follows in the killer’s footsteps.
 Hoffman puts Easton into a sick game; he’s forced to decide who lives and who dies, as Hoffman subjects random employees from the insurance company’s office to torture.
 Did the cleaning guy deserve to be crushed to death for being a smoker?
 Whereas Jigsaw kept the suffering isolated to an individual and tried not to harm those he judged innocent, Hoffman doesn’t care who gets it.

-It’s all very bloody, of course, so gore-hungry viewers will get their fix: The movie opens with two people, a fat man and a skinny woman, with sixty seconds to slice as much flesh from their bodies as possible.
+It’s all very bloody, of course, so gore-hungry viewers will get their fix: The movie opens with two people, a fat man, and a skinny woman, with sixty seconds to slice as much flesh from their bodies as possible.
 Whoever chops off the most survives.
 The fat man grabs his rolls and starts to cut away; the skinny woman lifts her shirt and realizes—whoops—she’s thin, so she decides to hack off her arm instead.
-Among other mechanisms of pain, the reverse bear trap makes another appearance, so does searing hot gas and a merry-go-round attached to a mechanized shotgun.
+Among other mechanisms of pain, the reverse bear trap makes another appearance, and so does searing hot gas and a merry-go-round attached to a mechanized shotgun.
 Someone is hung with barbed wire.
 A woman is shot in the head with a dart.
 Hydrofluoric acid melts someone in half.
 Is that enough for you?